It’s time to rethink the way we view jails.

 Addressing Safety Challenges

 Key developments include understanding trauma and its impact on perception, cognition, and action (behavior), as well as the transmission of intergenerational or historical trauma-adapted behavior and its impact.
-The science of transformative processes, including addiction and recovery, has evolved, as has the science of cognition and learning and cognition as it affects human complexity sciences.
+The science of transformative processes, including addiction and recovery, has evolved, as has the science of cognition and learning and of cognition as it affects human complexity sciences.
 However, cognition in a jail context — particularly the impact of cognitive impairments on safety — merits study.

 In 2007, David Snowden and Mary Boone published a paper describing the Cynefin framework, which offers practitioners a practical way to implement domain-specific strategies to respond to challenges.
 The Cynefin framework illustrates how information flows affect practices (see exhibit 2).
 It has five domains characterized by constraints, the nature of unknowns, and cause and effect relationships.
 Effectiveness requires distinct practices and response strategies.